ErikPGJ/python_solo/MISC_CONVENTIONS.md

 # Shorternings

+data_item_id : SOAR uses this term in SOAR's datasets tables.
+Appears to be same as "item_id".

 DATASET_ID : Of a set unique string identifier constants that each specify a type of SolO dataset.
 Probably defined by LESIA for SolO/RPW datasets.
 Identical to the